bigchipbag/samsung-update-stopper/README.md

 Ultimately this ends up forcing you to upgrade or riskily downgrade your phone with shady tools online (depending on the phone)

-I have only tested this on a S20 FE 5G, but it should work on most samsung devices, but use at your own risk
+I have only tested this on an S20 FE 5G and Note9, but it should work on most samsung devices, but use at your own risk

 # usage